 Baltimore represents a major milestone in Oprah Winfrey’s career.
 In 1976, WJZ TV station was looking for someone to extend its appeal to Baltimore Metro Area’s half million black population and its female audience.
 An energetic age 22 Oprah Winfrey arrived from Nashville to become a news reporter and co-anchor on WJZ.

-With a toothy smile and large Afro hairstyle, no one could imagine what lie ahead.
+With a toothy smile and large Afro hairstyle, no one could imagine that Oprah’s Baltimore Milestone lie ahead.

 Female audiences liked her emotional involvement in on-scene news reports.
 But for many, if not most male viewers, Oprah’s presentation style was distracting.
 That segment of the audience preferred Oprah or someone else to dispassionately report the news.
 Rather than perceive bifurcated audience reaction as a reason to fire her, station producers saw opportunity.
 They bet that Oprah had a special talent to host a successful talk show.